 - Good drum heads, but could be better with a replacement

 - No muffler, especially for those who need a quieter snare drum

-Since Gretsch is an award-winning company, we are eager to know a Gretsch snare drum that’s best for jazz music – the Gretsch Drums Silver Series.
+Since Gretsch is an award-winning company, we are eager to know a Gretsch snare drum that’s best for jazz music – the Gretsch Drums Renown Series.
 It’s made of 100% brass that offers warm tone — linking wood and steel snare drums.
 The cutting power of metal is there, but it’s balanced by the dark character of brass.

 With decades of experience, Gretsch effectively uses a hammering pattern to reduce the overtones of the snare drum.
 So, you’ll get a focused and more powerful snare sound.
 Equipped with 30-degree bearing edges, 10 lugs, chrome hardware, die-cast hoops, and fully adjustable throw-off.

 - Versatile snare drum, especially the balanced tone

 - Fits into just any drum set for any music style